-Lok Sabha Speaker seeks details about MP Navneet Rana’s arrest from Maharashtra government
+After MP Navneet Rana alleges harassment in Mumbai Police custody, video shows her drinking tea

 In a letter to Birla, Navneet Rana had alleged that she had been denied water in police custody for being a Dalit.

-“To my shock and disbelief, the police staff present told me that I belong to Schedule[d] Caste and hence they will not give me water in the same glass,” the MP alleged.
+“To my shock and disbelief, the police staff present told me that I belong to Schedule[d] Caste and hence they will not give me water in the same glass,” the MP alleged, The Indian Express reported.
 “I was told ‘neechi jaat ke logon ko paani nahi dete’ [we do not give water to lower castes].”

 Notably, the Bombay High Court had cancelled the caste certificate issued to Rana last year, saying that she had got the document fraudulently by using fabricated documents.
 Her appeal against the order in Supreme Court is pending.